Celery seems like a harmless snack, but is it actually safe for guinea pigs?

 Can Overfeeding Hurt My Guinea Pig?

-Overfeeding your pet with any type of fruit and vegetable can create serious health issues, especially if you don’t balance your pet’s diet.
+Overfeeding your pet with any type of fruit and vegetable can create serious health issues, especially if you don’t balance the diet.
+These small animals require a high-fiber and low-sugar diet.

 What your pet needs every day is:

-- an unlimited amount of (timothy) hay
+- An unlimited amount of timothy hay

 Final Thoughts